 If you have limited tort insurance and heard that you cannot get a recovery, call Jon.
 He may be able to find an exception to limited tort does not apply to you, even if you chose it.

-Call Jon for a free consultation with an experienced truck crash attorney at Ostroff Injury Law.
+Call Jon for a free consultation with an experienced truck crash attorney at Ostroff Godshall Injury and Accident Lawyers.
 We’ll explain how we can help you get the compensation you deserve for your medical bills and more.

-Contact a Pennsylvania Truck Accident Attorney at Ostroff Injury Law for Help
+Contact a Pennsylvania Truck Accident Attorney at Ostroff Godshall Injury and Accident Lawyers for Help

-Ostroff Injury Law has forced truckers and the companies they work for to pay millions to clients across Pennsylvania.
-With offices in the Philadelphia and Pittsburgh areas, you will get a big city advantage with Jon Ostroff and Ostroff Injury Law.
+Ostroff Godshall Injury and Accident Lawyers has forced truckers and the companies they work for to pay millions to clients across Pennsylvania.
+With offices in the Philadelphia and Pittsburgh areas, you will get a big city advantage with Jon Ostroff and Ostroff Godshall Injury and Accident Lawyers.
 Few lawyers in America have achieved the status of a 25/25 attorney.
 Jon is one of these rare attorneys.
 Jon has helped more than 25,000 Pennsylvania accident victims over the past 25 years.
 Some of these victims were seriously injured or killed by negligent truck drivers.
 Jon knows how to win these accident cases.